itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial A1 - UART - TFT - Header/Tutorial Note A1 - UART.md

 > By Jason Leong
 > Updated by Binay Gurung

 Universal Asynchronous Receiver-Transmitter (UART), is a protocol used for serial communication and is used when the rate of transmission is not a concern.
-For example, uart could be used to send control commands but it isn't not suitable to send high resolution images.
+For example, uart could be used to send control commands but it isn't suitable to send high resolution images.

 In our embedded system, UART may commonly applied when establishing a communication protocol between two different boards or when trying to send data from an mobile/desktop application to your board using bluetooth.